aws-neuron/aws-neuron-sdk/libraries/nxd-training/general/config_overview.rst

 **resume_from_checkpoint**

 Set this as the checkpoint file to load from.
-Check the SFT example config under ``conf`` on how to use it.
+Check the SFT/DPO example config under ``conf`` on how to use it.

     * **Type**: str
     * **Default**: null